 HTTP Status Codes

 HTTP status codes are the status of responses by servers to clients sending requests, such as web browsers or crawlers.
-Every response code has a different meaning but generally outcome of the request is the same.
+Every response code has a different meaning, but generally outcome of the request is the same.
 For instance, there are multiple redirect codes, but their outcome is the same.

 2xx Status (Success)